-- An experienced academic team with strong links with the local shipping and business communities - Courses that are well organised and are attuned to the needs and requirements of the local market thus providing students with solid practical skills. - Strong links with the local shipping and finance clusters that enhances the employment prospects of graduates. - Good administrative support (student affairs, IT, Library personnel).
+- An experienced academic team with strong links with the local shipping and business communities - Courses that are well organised and are attuned to the needs and requirements of the local market thus providing students with solid practical skills. - Strong links with the local shipping and finance clusters that enhances the employment prospects of graduates. - Good administrative support (student affairs, IT, Library personnel). - One should also comment on the transition from traditional, face-to-face delivery, to a remote learning environment during the recent pandemic.
+To a large extent, the courses were able to utilise the existing resources of the online course so as to offer a seamless transition to an online learning environment.

 At the same time, the learning outcomes in the module specifications need to be streamlined and modified to reflect the learnings objectives of an MSc degree.
 It is recommended to revise the entire structure of intended learning outcomes for the program as a whole and all the underlying courses, stick to a hierarchical taxonomy, and reduce the number of ILOs overall.
+For the BSc course in particular, it appears that there are too many ILOs which creates challenges in module delivery and assessment.